 Enlarged prostate - after careBPH - self-care; Benign prostatic hypertrophy - self-care; Benign prostatic hyperplasia - self-care

 The prostate is a gland that produces the fluid that carries sperm during ejaculation.
-It surrounds the urethra, the tube through which urine passes out of the body.
+It surrounds the tube through which urine passes out of the body (the urethra).

 An enlarged prostate means the gland has grown bigger.
-Prostate enlargement happens to almost all men as they get older.
-As the gland grows, it can block the urethra and cause urination and bladder problems.
+As the gland grows, it can block the urethra and cause problems, such as:

 - Urinate when you first get the urge.
-Also, go to the bathroom when you have the chance, even if you don't feel a need to urinate.
+Also, go to the bathroom on a timed schedule, even if you do not feel a need to urinate.

 - Avoid alcohol and caffeine, especially after dinner.

-- Don't drink a lot of fluid all at once.
-Spread out fluids throughout the day.
+- DO NOT drink a lot of fluid all at once.
+Spread out fluids over the day.
 Avoid drinking fluids within 2 hours of bedtime.